btakita/business/packages/web/src/routes/[...a1__segment]/_content/holochain/20190505-holochain-offering.md

 I have created the <a target="_blank" href="https://github.com/ctx-core/ctx-core">ctx-core</a> library,
 	which is a composable monorepo used in several of my projects.
-Currently, the ctx-core monorepo manages 130 packages, which are opportunistically extracted.
+Currently, the **ctx-core monorepo manages 130 packages**, which are opportunistically extracted.
 A key for reuse is to primarily use functions & Higher Order Functions to transform data.
 This is opposed to Object Oriented programming, tightly coupling data with functions,
 	creates incidental complexity & reduces reuse potential.